superhac/springbooter/README.md

 </pre>

 ## Features
-- Springbooter will grab instances from Eureka endpoints and automaticly add them for Spring Boot Actuator enumeration.
+- Springbooter will grab instances from Eureka & Spring Boot Cloud endpoints and automaticly add them for Spring Boot Actuator enumeration.
 - Spring Boot Actuators
   - Grab and Analyze endpoint responses looking for data leakage or Exploits
     - Automaticly attempt to unsanitize value(s) found at the /env endpoint